 Current policy projections

 We present the range of emissions scenarios in our graph based on maximum and minimum values for total GDP for each year using upper and lower range of GDP projections.
-In 2020, the lower bound is from the IMF (a GDP decrease of -8% in 2020), while the upper bound is from AfDB COVID-19 Baseline scenario (-6.3% in 2020).
-In 2021, the upper and lower bounds stem from the AfDB COVID-19 Baseline (-6.3% in 2020 and 2.8% in 2021) and AfDB Worst-Case scenario (-7.5% in 2020 and 1.3% in 2021), respectively.
-In 2022, the upper bound is from South African Reserve Bank (-7.3% in 2020, 3.7% in 2021, and 2.8% in 2022) and the lower bound from World Bank’s Global Economic Prospects (-7.1% in 2020, 2.9% in 2021, and 2.1% in 2022).
+In 2021, the upper is from the SARB (4.6% in 2021) and lower bound from the AfDB (3.0% in 2021).
+In 2022, the upper bound is from the IMF (3.1% in 2021, and 2.0% in 2022) and the lower bound from the AfDB (3.0% in 2021, and 1.6% in 2022).

-Global Warming Potentials
+Global Warming Potentials values

 The CAT uses Global Warming Potential (GWP) values from the IPCC's Fourth Assessment Report (AR4) for all its figures and time series.
 Assessments completed prior to December 2018 (COP24) used GWP values from the Second Assessment Report (SAR).
 The ‘NDC and other targets’ section above outlines the uncertainties on GWP assumed for the updated NDC target range.